Skip to main content

 Fundamentals

-The information you entrust to a is a digital extension of your own biology.
+The information you entrust to a wellness app is a digital extension of your own biology.
 Each data point you log, from a sleepless night to a subtle shift in your cycle, contributes to an intimate portrait of your body’s internal state.

 Understanding what happens to this data is as fundamental as understanding the signals your own body sends.
 The conversation begins not with fear, but with a clear-eyed view of the systems at play, both within your body and in the digital world where you track its functions.
 Your health journey is a deeply personal one; the data that documents it deserves the same degree of respect and protection.

-Many people assume that entered into an app is protected by the same robust privacy laws that govern a conversation with your doctor, such as the Health Insurance Portability and Accountability Act (HIPAA).
+Many people assume that health information entered into an app is protected by the same robust privacy laws that govern a conversation with your doctor, such as the Health Insurance Portability and Accountability Act (HIPAA).
 This is a critical point of misunderstanding.
 HIPAA’s protective shield generally covers “covered entities” like hospitals, clinics, and health insurance plans.

 A vast number of wellness apps, however, fall outside this specific legal definition.
 They operate in a space with less stringent federal oversight, which can permit them to share or sell the very data you provide.
 This information, stripped of its direct personal identifiers but still rich with detail, can be packaged and sold to third parties, including data brokers, marketers, and other corporations.